 If you received lots of clothes at your baby shower or stocked up during Black Friday sales, you may find your baby's closet overrun with clothes in various sizes.
 To keep clothing organized by size, design and decorate plain wooden door hangers.
 If your closet bar isn't removable, hang the dividers on a pretty ribbon.

 Idea: Blissfully Domestic

-Do you have any brilliant ideas for organizing baby’s room on a budget?
-Tell us about it in the Comments section below.
+What are your favorite ideas for organizing baby’s room on a budget?
+Tell us about it in the comments.